 “As someone who was there at DDB at the time, I can tell you that Dominik Imseng has captured the very essence of how and why the Volkswagen campaign not only revolutionized the advertising business but made the making of ads an art form.” —Bob Kuperman, former President and CEO of DDB New York

 Order the paperback or Kindle edition on Amazon:

 Dominik Imseng received a M.A. in Philosophy, German Literature and History of Art from the University of Zurich.
-Before switching to management consulting, he worked as an award-winning creative in various Swiss advertising agencies.
+Before switching to creative business consulting, he worked as an award-winning copywriter and creative director in Switzerland.